After 20 Years, Edmonds Retires from NIGMS

 “Charles has had an exceptionally interesting life, full of adventure and challenge,” said Dr. Peter Preusch, acting director of the Cell Biology and Biophysics Division, NIGMS.
 “He has been a terrific colleague and friend who will be difficult to replace.”

 Edmonds is known for a wry wit that reflects his time in the U.K. and his classical education.
 His colleagues at NIGMS and throughout NIH will miss him.
-In recent years, he has taken up sailing.
-Colleagues wish him well as he and Valerie sail off into retirement together.
+In recent years, he has taken up sailing, and colleagues wish him well as he and Valerie sail off into retirement together.